Handover-to-mortals/tfwrapper/README.md

 You can then press the completion key (usually `Tab ↹`) twice to get your partially typed `tfwrapper` commands completed.

-Note: the `-e tfwrapper` parameter adds an suffix to the defined `_python_argcomplete` function to avoid clashes with other packages (see https://github.com/kislyuk/argcomplete/issues/310#issuecomment-697168326 for context).
+Note: the `-e tfwrapper` parameter adds a suffix to the defined `_python_argcomplete` function to avoid clashes with other packages (see https://github.com/kislyuk/argcomplete/issues/310#issuecomment-697168326 for context).

 ## Upgrade from tfwrapper v7 or older

 If you used versions of the wrapper older than v8, there is not much to do when upgrading to v8 except a little cleanup.
-Indeed, the wrapper is no longer installed as a git submodule of your project like it used to be instructed and there is no longer any `Makefile` to activate it.
+Indeed, the wrapper is no longer installed as a git submodule of your project like it used to be instructed, and there is no longer any `Makefile` to activate it.

 Just clean up each project by destroying the `.wrapper` submodule: